Gerasimov succeeds “General Armageddon.” Will he stand in the way of Wagner?

 On the other hand, the new commander-in-chief of the Ukrainian Front has to his credit “a solid march in Chechnya and Crimea, and is seen as having a moderate influence on the course of the war.
 He is also someone the Americans can work with,” adds Jeff Haun.

-For his part, Stephen Hall, an expert in the secrets of Russian politics from Britain’s University of Bath, believes that “it is certainly not a ‘General Armageddon’ like Sergei Surovikin, but I don’t know the impact it could have on the course of the war.”
+For his part, Stephen Hall, an expert in the secrets of Russian politics from Britain’s University of Bath, believes that “it is certainly not a ‘General Armageddon’ like Sergei Surovikin, but I don’t know the impact it might have on the course of the war.”
 “Even if he wanted to,” Hall adds, “Valery Gerasimov has neither the equipment nor the means nor the men to fundamentally change the way the Russian army operates.”

 From a military point of view, Mark Galeotti, a specialist in Russian security issues, said in a tweet on Twitter, that the appointment of this general “emphasizes that major attacks must be expected during the spring and that Putin understands the need for better coordination between the forces.”
 Being on the one hand the Chief of Staff of the Armed Forces and on the other hand the commander of operations in Ukraine, Valery Gerasimov should have all the tools necessary to improve this coordination.